-MISM students starting in the summer semester (12-month track) are not required to do an internship.
-Students starting in the fall semester (16-month, 21-month, and BIDA tracks) are required to do a summer internship after completing two semesters of the MISM program.
-The completion of an internship is a graduation requirement.
+MISM students starting in a 12-month track are not required to complete an internship.
+Students starting in the 16-month and 21-month track are required to hold a summer internship after completing two semesters of the MISM program.
+The completion of an internship is a graduation requirement for the 16-month and 21-month tracks.

-Minimally, the internship requires the equivalent of ten weeks (280 hours) of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.
+Minimally, the internship requires the equivalent of ten weeks (or 280 hours) of full-time employment that has formal supervision, is professional in nature, includes work that is of importance to the organization, and has significant educational value.